prefapp/action-state-repo-update-image/README.md

-# Generate pull request based on state repo config - Prefapp JavaScript Action
+# Update image and generate pull request based on state repo config - Prefapp JavaScript Action

 <p align="center">
   <a href="https://github.com/actions/javascript-action/actions"><img alt="javscript-action status" src="https://github.com/actions/javascript-action/workflows/units-test/badge.svg"></a>
 </p>

-This action creates a pull request and adds reviewers.
+This action updates image values un the state repo.
+It then creates a pull request and adds reviewers.
 Reading the state_repo/config.yaml, determines if the PR should be automerged or not.

 This project includes tests, linting, a validation workflow, publishing, and versioning guidance.